taz1003/PP3-Space-Racer/README.md

 ## Features
 ### Existing Features
 - __Interactive Gameplay :__
 Turn-based mechanics allow for alternating moves between the player and the alien.
+In this way, there can only be one winner, negating the need for any tie mechanics.

 - __Randomized Rolls :__
 The dice rolls are completely random, ensuring each playthrough is unique.

 - __Obstacle Mechanics :__
-Special board spaces add an element of unpredictability, requiring the player to adapt.
+Special hazardous board spaces add an element of unpredictability, making each game suspenseful.

 - __Customizable Turn Continuation :__
 The player can choose to continue or quit the game at any turn.